open62541/open62541-www/doc/master/_sources/server.rst.txt

    UA_Server_getSessionAttributeCopy(UA_Server *server, const UA_NodeId *sessionId,
                                      const UA_QualifiedName key, UA_Variant *outValue);

-   /* Returns NULL if the parameter is not defined or not a scalar or not of the
+   /* Returns NULL if the attribute is not defined or not a scalar or not of the
     * right datatype.
 Otherwise a shallow copy of the scalar value is created at
     * the target location of the void pointer.
 Hence don't use this in a
     * multi-threaded application. */